 Lee Kong Chian School of Medicine invites applications for:

 Lee Kong Chian School of Medicine (LKCMedicine) established in September 2010 is a partnership between Imperial College London and Nanyang Technological University, Singapore.
-The School operates from two campuses – Yunnan Campus at Nanyang Technological University and a new campus to be built at Novena.
+The School operates from two campuses – Yunnan Campus at Nanyang Technological University and the newly established Clinical Sciences Building at Novena.
 Our primary healthcare partner is the National Healthcare Group (NHG) which comprises an integrated network of primary healthcare polyclinics, acute care hospitals such as Tan Tock Seng Hospital, and national specialist centres.
 LKCMedicine delivers a new five-year undergraduate medical programme leading to a joint MBBS degree awarded by Imperial College London and Nanyang Technological University.